oamg/leapp-repository/docs/source/tutorials/howto-first-actor-upgrade.md

 An **actor** is the core unit of execution in a Leapp upgrade workflow.
 If something needs to be done during an upgrade, you likely need to create an actor.
-A general overview of writing actors can be found in [How to Write an Actor](TODO).
-Please read it first (it will take you just few minutes and you will understand the concept).
-This guide helps you to create your actors specifically for the **In-Place Upgrade (IPU)** process between major versions of RHEL systems (or RHEL-like systems if relevant).
+We advise to read the {external:doc}`general tutorial on writing actors for the Leapp framework<tutorials/first-actor>` first, it will help understanding the concept.
+This guide helps you to create your actors *specifically* for the **In-Place Upgrade (IPU)** process between major versions of RHEL systems (or RHEL-like systems if relevant).

 ```{note}
 When speaking about e.g. IPU 8 -> 9, it means an In-Place Upgrade from RHEL 8